imnewbenice/base-escape-locks/start_README.md

 ## ✅ What It Does

-- Presents a simple intro message
+- Presents a introduction/instructions message
 - Includes a “Begin Escape Room” button that links to the first puzzle
 - Hides all lock links so students only begin when they’re ready
 - Keeps the editing/test page (`index.html`) separate for teachers or coders